MayaFlux Technical Documentation

 Abstract

 MayaFlux demonstrates C++20-enabled unified multimedia processing through complete architectural composability.
-The framework implements lock-free atomic synchronization, coroutine-based temporal coordination, grammar-driven computation, and N-dimensional data abstractions that treat audio, video/graphics, and arbitrary data streams as unified numerical transformations rather than separate domains constrained by analog metaphors.
+The framework implements lock-free atomic synchronization, coroutine-based temporal coordination, grammar-driven computation, and N-dimensional data abstractions that treat audio, graphics, and arbitrary data streams as unified numerical transformations rather than separate domains constrained by analog metaphors.

 Table of Contents